No-Bo-Die/Loggin-system-djs-v13.6/README.md

 ◻ `It is crucial that you first understand two details about audit logs: first they are not guaranteed to arrive when you expect them (if at all), second there is no event which triggers when an audit log is created.`

-◻ `I just realised i did all my footer the deprecated way i aint updating 30 sourcebins rn, in `#common-errors`u can see the good way of doing them`
+◻ `I just realised i did all my footer the deprecated way i aint updating 30 filess rn`

 ◻ `All of this events are made for a single guild, up to you to make them multi-guild using a DB.`

-◻ `In every sourcebin it says what the file below logs (the actions that it logs) and u can also see a lot of commented text in each event to show exactly how the code works, feel free to remove them as they take a lot of visual space.`
+◻ `In every file it says what the code below logs (the actions that it logs) and u can also see a lot of commented text in each event to show exactly how the code works, feel free to remove them as they take a lot of visual space.`

 ◻ `The userUpdate is not multi guild at all (as the name suggests) a user is someone out of the guild, in the current way it is, if a user is in one of the bot server's it will send the log in every server or just bug out, to resolve that u would have to use forEach loop between every server the bot is in and send the log message only in those the user is in too.`